papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/index.md

 === "Using Nix"

-    For Nix users, Zombienet repository provides a [`flake.nix`](https://github.com/paritytech/zombienet/blob/main/flake.nix){target=_blank} file that can be used to install Zombienet using the Nix package manager.
-To install Zombienet using Nix, you can run the following command, that will fetch the flake and install the Zombienet package:
+    For Nix users, the Zombienet repository provides a [`flake.nix`](https://github.com/paritytech/zombienet/blob/main/flake.nix){target=_blank} file that can be used to install Zombienet.
+This means that users can easily incorporate Zombienet into their Nix-based projects.

+    To install Zombienet utilizing Nix, users can run the following command, triggering the fetching of the flake and subsequently installing the Zombienet package.

     ```bash
     nix run github:paritytech/zombienet/<INSERT_ZOMBIENET_VERSION> -- \